giuntoli-group/nanoscale-material-modelling/week1.md

 ## Assignment 2

 Time to go on Habrok and run your first DFT simulation!
-To connect to Habrok (UTKU, PLEASE ADD HERE SOME BASIC LINKS AND INSTRUCTIONS ON SSH-ING TO HABROK, THE FOLDERS TO USE, A SCRIPT TO SEND JOBS, TRANSFERING FILES BACK AND FORTH, ETC...
-JAGODA WILL UPDATE SOME MATERIAL, BUT GOOD TO HAVE A STARTING POINT).
+To connect to Habrok (make sure you have an account and if you still don't, please follow the steps in [README.md](https://github.com/giuntoli-group/nanoscale-material-modelling/blob/main/README.md))

 Run Quantum Espresso simulation, calculate things.